alyboba/cfms-website.github.io/src/site/_news/press-release-cfms-strongly-urges.md

   Position
 date: 2018-05-29 01:09:00
 description: >-
-  The Canadian Federation of Medical Students (CFMS) remains deeply concerned about the increasing numbers of medical graduates unable to secure a residency training position.
+  The CFMS remains deeply concerned about the increasing numbers of medical graduates unable to secure a residency training position.
 Representatives of the CFMS will be meeting with Members of Parliament today to continue to advocate on behalf of medical trainees on this issue that impacts the health human resources for the care of Canadians.
 lang: en
 ---